ShiftNrg/wrappedShift/README.md

 * This migration is a one-way bridge.
 You cannot go back to (old) SHIFT from wSHIFT.
 In the near future, a bridge will open up to allow token holders to migrate their wSHIFT to (Substrate) SHIFT once mainnet launches.
 Dates on this TBD.

 Here's a high level workflow illustration.
-Note: step 3 from above is missing and will be added
+Note: step 3 from above is missing and will be added.
+* This repository represents the blue swim-lane below labeled `wSHIFT`
 ![img](migration-workflow.png)

 # Getting started